IDGCaptainRussia94/Terraria-SGAmod/README.md

 -A few issues when using vanilla throwing items, for now

+-Icey flames (Fridgeflame Canister) not counting as cold damage

 -An invisible non-transparent pixel on Rusty Sword's sprite, causing it to look odd ingame

 -Granite magnet listing it can "block" damage

+-Prismal Diving Gear listing saying that it is known as Dergon Diving Gear

+-Novus Bars when placed being called Unmaned

+-Frigid Shard floating

+-(this may have been this update I don't remember) mining under Caliburn shrines, breaking them

 -Other smaller fixes I might have forgotten about-including typeos